Hazmat Packing Groups: Understanding Degrees of Danger

 Class 9 materials have packing groups that are typically listed in the hazardous materials table or should be determined by a hazardous materials specialist or expert.

 At Maine Labpack, we are equipped with personnel trained to assess chemicals to properly assign materials with hazmat packing groups.
 We know that chemicals are not always as straightforward as the guidelines listed above.
-If you need assistance shipping materials and are unsure how to appropriately assign packing groups, identification numbers, or reportable quantities, contact us today to get help!
+If you need assistance shipping materials and are unsure how to appropriately assign packing groups, identification numbers, or reportable quantities, fill out our hazardous shipping request here!